Harriet the Spy (TV series): Season 1 (2021–2022)

+Season 2 (2023)

 Reception

 The series received a mixed reception.
 Ashley Moulton of Common Sense Media described the series as a "so-so TV adaptation of classic kid sleuth story."
 She also said that Harriet "was never meant to be a role model" but has some qualities which are admirable and pointed to a "fair amount of consumerism", arguing that the "charm of the book" doesn't quite translate to the series, and that those into "sleuth stories" should read the original instead.